gio54321/hoare-logic-prover/README.md

 The triple is valid
 ```
 The verdict is that this simple triple is indeed valid (I mean, yeah obviously).
+One interesting thing to notice is that the proof is completely parametric as in this case `x` is parametrized with the symbol `A`.

 ## How dows it work?
 This software heavily uses [z3](https://github.com/Z3Prover/z3) theorem prover to prove the implications.
 It basically do an induction on the structure of the program to find the appropriate inference rule, and tries to prove the required formulas.
 It also uses some heuristic guessing to find composition intermediate condition and if statement axioms, but basically it is direct application of inference rules.